Ear drop: Break up earwax

 Ear wax, also known as cerumen, protects the ear from dust, bacteria, and small objects from entering and damaging the ear.
 It also provides a coating to protect the skin inside the ear canal from irritation from water during showers and water activities.

 However, some individuals have more active glands which can produce more ear wax.
 That can lead to a build up and block the ear canal causing hearing loss, noises in the ear, sensation of ear is plugged and full, and earache.
 The excess ear wax may also harden causing an impaction and discomfort.
 Healthcare providers recommend against reaching into the ears to clean it because the ear wax may be pushed even deeper into the ear canal.

 Drops to safely break up earwax are available over-the-counter and are labeled 'otic' drops.
 Products in this category contain carbamide peroxide, which dissolves some of the earwax.
 Some common brands include Auro and Debrox.
 When carbamide peroxide ear drops are applied to the ear canal, there may hear some fizzing as a result of the reaction with the earwax.
 Drops should be used according to the package instructions (typically recommended maximum of 4 days) or as directed by a healthcare provider.
 If the blockage has worsened or not improved, consult a doctor.

 Another method to break up earwax is by using body temperature water.
 While having the head upright, straighten the ear canal by gently pulling the upper outer ear back and up.
-Then use a syringe (do not use jet irrigator that is designed for teeth cleaning) to aim a small gently stream of water at the ear canal wall next to the ear wax to be removed.
+Then use a syringe (do not use jet irrigator that is designed for teeth cleaning) to aim a small gentle stream of water at the ear canal wall next to the ear wax to be removed.
 Next, tilt the head to allow water to drain and repeat if necessary.
 After removing the ear wax, allow the ear to dry thoroughly.
 Adding a few drops of alcohol in the ear may help to dry the ear.

 Do not use irrigation or ear drops if there is a hole in the ear drum or had recent ear surgery to prevent damage or infection in the ears.